x

 Vintage 1947

-Where the 1945 represents sophistication, nuance and classic character, the 1947 is all about richness, robustness and succulence.
+Where the 1945 represents sophistication, nuance and classic character, the 1947 stands for richness, robustness and succulence.
 Spring was delayed that year, which meant a late start to the growing season.
-Summer warmed up toward the autumn and the abundant sunshine ripened the grapes very quickly.
-Daytime temperatures ranged between 35-38° C. The crop was finally harvested in nearly tropical conditions, when a thunderstorm ravaged Bordeaux on 19-20 September.
+The summer warmed up towards fall and the abundant sunshine caused the grapes to ripen very quickly.
+Daytime temperatures ranged between 35 and 38°C. The crop was finally harvested in almost tropical conditions, when a storm ravaged Bordeaux on September 19 and 20.

-Fortunately a large percentage of the grapes had already been harvested.
-The grapes were unusually hot during picking and volatile acids caused problems for many vineyards during fermentation.
-The end result was an absolutely extraordinary vintage, which turned out to be magnificent, particularly on the right bank and in Sauternes.
+Fortunately, a large percentage of the grapes had already been harvested.
+The grapes were unusually hot during picking and the volatile acids caused problems for many vineyards during fermentation.
+The end result was an absolutely extraordinary vintage, which turned out magnificent, particularly on the Right Bank and in Sauternes.
 Even young, these reds were exceptionally drinkable.
-Their life-cycle, on the other hand, has been surprisingly varied.
-The Pomerol and Saint-Émilion wines have proven superior to Médocs and Graves.
-The supreme wine of this vintage is most certainly the Château Cheval Blanc, which, in terms of mouthfeel, is perhaps the greatest wine of the entire 20th century.
-Why the Cheval Blanc was such an unparalleled success that year is something of a mystery.
-Unlike what happened to so many others, the Cheval Blanc didn’t suffer from excess volatile acids.
+Their life cycle, on the other hand, has been surprisingly varied.
+The wines of Pomerol and Saint-Émilion proved superior to the Médocs and Graves.
+The supreme wine of this vintage is most certainly Château Cheval Blanc, which, in terms of mouthfeel, is perhaps the greatest wine of the entire 20th century.
+Why the White Horse was so successful that year is a mystery.
+Unlike what happened to so many others, the White Horse did not suffer from an excess of volatile acids.

 Everything from vineyard microclimate to production have been offered as explanations.
-Because the weather was unusually warm, there were no damp morning mists at the vineyards, which restricted the conditions conducive to the formation of natural yeasts that increase volatility.
-The heat also killed natural yeasts and the quantity was generally less than normal.
-Fermentation was done in small concrete tanks, which provided effective insulation against the outside heat and kept temperatures sufficiently low, thus preventing the formation of volatile acids.
-Another very interesting aspect of the Cheval Blanc’s production was its 5-10-year maturation in old barrels; this was due to the fact that new oak barrels were not available following the depression and war years.
-In all its glory, the 1947 Cheval Blanc caricatures modern winemaking as an incredible example of the pinnacles that can be reached with no help from technology.
-In addition to the Cheval, the Pétrus and Lafleur are vintage gems.
+Because the weather was unusually warm, there were no humid morning mists in the vineyards, limiting conditions for the formation of natural yeasts that increase volatility.
+The heat also killed the natural yeasts and the amount was generally lower than normal.
+Fermentation was carried out in small concrete tanks, which provided effective insulation against external heat and maintained sufficiently low temperatures, thus preventing the formation of volatile acids.
+Another very interesting aspect of the production of Cheval Blanc was its maturation for 5 to 10 years in old barrels; This was because new oak barrels were not available after the depression and war years.
+In all its glory, the 1947 Cheval Blanc caricatures modern winemaking as an incredible example of the heights that can be reached without the aid of technology.
+In addition to the Cheval, the Pétrus and the Lafleur are vintage gems.

 Close